1. My setup

 To play everything you'll need a HTPC.
 There's no other option with so much flexibility.
 HTPC's are full PC's and thus may suffer from the same problems, including blue screens and fan noise :-)

 I have been using two old laptops as HTPC's, a Dell Lattitude D510 and a Dell Lattitude D810.
 Just load XP on it, install XMBC for Windows and you're pretty much done.
 They won't run XBMC Live (well) due to missing graphic drivers.
 But an old laptop is not a real HTPC, and I'm perfectly aware of it.

-The MyGica is a 2011 media player from the far east.
-It's typical target group is Chinese and it offers some special streaming functions for chinese TV channels and movies.
-Though that does not stop you from using it as a regular media player outside China :-)
+The MyGica was a 2011 media player from the far east.
+It's typical target group was Chinese and it offered some special streaming functions for chinese TV channels and movies.
+Though that would not stop you from using it as a regular media player outside China :-)

 Or you could use the real thing: a Logitech Squeezebox...